yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/create-universe-multi-zone-kubernetes.md

 - Use the **Regions** field to select the region.
 This enables the **Availability Zones** option that allows you to see zones belonging to that region.

 - Provide the value in the **Pods** field.
 This value should be equal to or greater than the replication factor.
 The default value is 3.
-When this value is supplied, the pods (aslo known as nodes) are automatically placed across all the availability zones to guarantee the maximum availability.
+When this value is supplied, the pods (also known as nodes) are automatically placed across all the availability zones to guarantee the maximum availability.

 - In the **Replication Factor** field, define the replication factor, as per the following illustration:<br>